The Best Metal Credit Cards in Canada for 2023

 • Unlimited airport lounge access

 The American Express Platinum Card was the first metal credit card in Canada.
 Honestly, if Amex never made this a metal card, I don’t think we’d see as many metal credit cards in Canada as we do now.
-When you look at the benefits that come with the Platinum Card, it is really not hard to see why this card gets so much hype.
+When you look at the benefits of the Platinum Card, it is really not hard to see why this card gets so much hype.

-In addition, this card comes with an annual travel credit of $200, unlimited lounge access for 2 people, comprehensive travel insurance, hotel status upgrades, and more.
-The benefits alone are worth more than the annual fee.
+Although the earn rate may not seem impressive, this card does come with some great benefits.
+As of September 26, you get a $200 dining credit that’s given each calendar year.
+You also get an annual travel credit of $200, unlimited airport lounge access (including Centurion lounges) for two people, comprehensive travel insurance, hotel status upgrades, and more.
+The credits alone reduce your annual fee to $399 a year.
+When you factor in the other benefits, you’re getting more value than the annual fee.
 That’s why this card always makes the list of the best travel credit cards in Canada

 American Express Business Platinum Card